asmdrk/react_app/README.md

 ## Application
 Based on this [ tutorial ](https://youtu.be/Ke90Tje7VS0)

-It is a simple counter app
+It is a simple counter app, with some features from the tutorial and some additional ones like decrementing, adding new counters, custom labels for counters which I have added.